Texas chemical plant leak leaves 2 dead, 30 hospitalized

 The company said air monitoring was ongoing and hasn’t shown “actionable levels."

 Two contractors were killed and 30 workers were taken to local hospitals for evaluation and treatment, the company said.
-Of those, it said 24 were treated and released.
+Of those, it said 27 had been released as of Wednesday afternoon.
 The names of the contractors who died were not immediately released.

 The cause was under investigation, the company said, adding it was cooperating with authorities.

-“Sometimes the terminology in these situations when there’s a leak, you think of something pouring out," Harris County Fire Marshal Laurie Christensen said at a news conference Tuesday night.
-“A leak could also be something exploded off the top and the chemical came out.
-So once we get into the investigation, we’ll be able to specifically detail that out.”
+Harris County Pollution Control spokesperson Dimetra Hamilton told the Houston Chronicle that a cap burst on a pressurized line of acetic acid.

-Christensen said that the chemicals involved can severely burn skin and are toxic if inhaled.
+The chemicals involved in the leak can severely burn skin and are toxic if inhaled, Harris County Fire Marshal Laurie Christensen said.

 Harris County Judge Lina Hidalgo issued a statement on Twitter saying that she was “heartbroken" to learn of the deaths.